mgravemeyer/Jodel-iOS-Challenge/README.md

 • User should be able to tap the pictures in the feed to preview them in fullscreen

 • The app should show loading indicators when the feed is loading

+• Main feed should be reloadable by pull to refresh control

 • Each cell should display the image and the image's title